awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 ## Host recovery basics<a name="dedicated-hosts-recovery-basics"></a>

-Host recovery uses host\-level health checks to assess Dedicated Host availability and to detect underlying system failures\.
+Dedicated Hosts and the host resource groups recovery process use host\-level health checks to assess Dedicated Host availability and to detect underlying system failures\.
+The type of Dedicated Host failure determines if Dedicated Host auto recovery is possible\.
 Examples of problems that can cause host\-level health checks to fail include:
 + Loss of network connectivity
 + Loss of system power
 + Hardware or software issues on the physical host

+### Dedicated Host auto recovery<a name="dedicated-hosts-recovery-basics-auto-recovery"></a>

-When a system failure is detected on your Dedicated Host, host recovery is initiated and Amazon EC2 **automatically allocates a replacement Dedicated Host**\.
+When a system power or network connectivity failure is detected on your Dedicated Host, Dedicated Host auto recovery is initiated and Amazon EC2 **automatically allocates a replacement Dedicated Host**\.
 The replacement Dedicated Host receives a new host ID, but retains the same attributes as the original Dedicated Host, including:
 + Availability Zone
 + Instance type
 + Tags
 + Auto placement settings
++ Reservation

-After the replacement Dedicated Host is allocated, the **instances are recovered on to the replacement Dedicated Host**\.
+When the replacement Dedicated Host is allocated, the **instances are recovered on to the replacement Dedicated Host**\.
 The recovered instances retain the same attributes as the original instances, including:
 + Instance ID
 + Private IP addresses
 + Elastic IP addresses
 + EBS volume attachments
 + All instance metadata

+Additionally, the built\-in integration with AWS License Manager automates the tracking and management of your licenses\.

+**Note**
+AWS License Manager integration is supported only in Regions in which AWS License Manager is available\.

 If instances have a host affinity relationship with the impaired Dedicated Host, the recovered instances establish host affinity with the replacement Dedicated Host\.